 The preliminary findings of the study are tabulated in Table 2.
 While noteworthy in themselves, a comparative analysis with previous results creates an opportunity for a more nuanced assessment of any fluctuations and, as discussed below, offers an opportunity to indirectly assess those forces acting on the market.
-It is for these reasons that we have contextually situated the prices by juxtaposing them with those reported between 2002 and 2006, as found in Peltzer et al.11 in the prices and, perhaps, the illegal economy as a whole.
-As we show, for instance, the street-level prices have decreased slightly in nominal price, which may point to an increase in supply, suggesting that past interventions aimed at limiting this have not been successful.
-13 These prices are, however, comparatively resilient to their real values, which speaks to broader changes in the economic environment in which they are sold.
+It is for these reasons that we have contextually situated the prices by juxtaposing them with those reported between 2002 and 2006, as found in Peltzer et al.11

+In order to provide as accurate a comparison as possible, we aggregated the nominal unit prices per measure of weight, one unit of which equals one gram, as was done in the previous study.12 Such comparisons are at best generalisations, but even so reveal that there have been movements in the prices and, perhaps, the illegal economy as a whole.
+As we show, for instance, the streetlevel prices have decreased slightly in nominal price, which may point to an increase in supply, suggesting that past interventions aimed at limiting this have not been successful.13 These prices are, however, comparatively resilient to their real values, which speaks to broader changes in the economic environment in which they are sold.
 Indeed, these fluctuations are perhaps more important to consider than the nominal price, as their real value gives an indication of their affordability.
 If illegal substances are more affordable, more people can access them, which appears to be the case in South Africa today.